-So which one to pick: LTL vs FTL?
+So which one to pick: LTL or FTL?
 Given that both have advantages and disadvantages, shippers should consider the one that most efficiently prioritizes their needs.
-But keep in mind that PODS offers another option shipping cargo.
+But keep in mind that PODS offers another option for shipping cargo.

 Businesses and freight brokers can request from PODS the same number of containers to carry freight as an LTL shipment.
 Better yet, multiple PODS containers can be loaded on to a truck that is equivalent to a full truckload shipment if that’s what’s required.

 Unlike other distribution companies that only offer logistics support for FTLs, PODS can always transport containers to your desired location — whether it's a single container or several.
 Your goods will remain safe while being shipped thanks to our damage claims rate of 2%, which is lower than the industry average due to the reduction in handling being moved.